-One of the most common things that I deal with as a tax attorney is helping people who have many years of delinquent filings.
-This often involves tracking down prior-year income information (don't worry, it's easier than you think) I also help people who have large tax debts that they can't afford to pay, with a pretty good success rate.
-Often times I will help clients apply for a waiver of the late filing and late payment penalties.
+One of the most common things that I do is help people with many years of delinquent filings.
+This often involves tracking down prior-year income information (don't worry, it's easier than you think) I also will frequently help people who have large tax debts that they can't afford to pay, with a pretty good success rate.
+Often I will help clients apply for a waiver of the late filing and late payment penalties.

 Missing Tax Returns